 GitHub Copilot loses 40% of enterprise accounts in one quarter

-Internal data leaked to The Information shows GitHub Copilot lost approximately 40% of its enterprise accounts in Q1 2026 — the majority of them migrating to Cursor.
-The losses are concentrated among companies with more than 500 engineers, where Copilot's integration model has struggled to match Cursor's native AI workflow.
-Microsoft, which owns GitHub, has responded by announcing Copilot will be deeply embedded into VS Code itself in a forthcoming update — effectively conceding the standalone market and betting on the IDE lock-in.
+Internal data leaked to The Information shows GitHub Copilot lost approximately 40% of its enterprise accounts in Q1 2026, the majority migrating to Cursor.
+Losses are concentrated among companies with more than 500 engineers.
+Microsoft has responded by announcing Copilot will be deeply embedded into VS Code — effectively conceding the standalone product market.

-So whatThe developer tools market is being disrupted faster than any other category in enterprise software — and the incumbents are scrambling to respond.
+So whatThe developer tools market is being disrupted faster than any other category in enterprise software — and the incumbent backed by Microsoft is losing.

 Source: The Information